sneakysneak/docs/pages/connector-authentication/leadmailbox.md

 3. [``The Name of your Campaign``]
 4. ``Show Post Url``

-This shows the values to be used for both the Account Name and the Compaign Name.
+This shows the values to be used for both the Account Name and the Campaign Name.